About the tour

 10% discount in The Parliament Shop

-Participants in any paid tour or event can take advantage of a 10% discount in The Parliament Shop on the day of the tour or event.
+Participants in any paid tour can take advantage of a 10% discount in The Parliament Shop on the day of the tour.

 Photo ID required for this tour

-Please note that, for security purposes, all participants must present photo identification and ticket confirmation to join any behind the scenes tours or events.
+Please note that, for security purposes, all participants must present photo identification and ticket confirmation to join this tour.
 In the event you do not have these, you will be unable to participate.
 Under 16s do not need photo ID but must be accompanied by a parent or guardian.

 Image: Tom Roberts (1856–1931) Opening of the First Parliament of the Commonwealth of Australia by H.R.H.
 The Duke of Cornwall and York (Later King George V), May 9, 1901 (detail), 1903, oil on canvas.
 On permanent loan to the Parliament of Australia from the British Royal Collection.
 Image courtesy of the Parliament House Art Collection, Canberra, ACT and the Royal Collection Trust. © Her Majesty Queen Elizabeth II 2016.
 Photography by Auspic.